Club Penguin Island

 Club Penguin Island was a massively-multiplayer online role-playing game (MMORPG).
 It was a de facto successor to Club Penguin.
-The game was released worldwide on March 29, 2017 and was created by Disney Canada Inc. in order to retain public interest in the Club Penguin franchise following the sudden shutting down of Club Penguin by Disney Interactive.
+The game was released worldwide on March 29, 2017 and was created by Disney Canada Inc.

 The game's public beta testing period took place in Australia and New Zealand from December 15, 2016 to its worldwide release, and in Canada from January 13, 2017 to its worldwide release.
 The game was discontinued on December 20, 2018.
 The gameplay is similar to that of the original Club Penguin, though it runs on the game engine Unity rather than Adobe Flash Player.

 Club Penguin Island received mixed reviews from critics (Note: Results calculated by averaging these reviews: